Oregon State vs. Cal NCAA Football Odds, Plays and Insights | October 30, 2021

 Cal Stats and Trends

-- So far this season, the Golden Bears have been installed as underdogs by a 1.5-point margin or more three times and are 3-0 ATS in those games.
+- This year, the Golden Bears have won against the spread in each of their three games as an underdog of 1.5 points or more.

-- Cal's games this season have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).
+- Cal's games this season have gone over the total in three out of seven opportunities (42.9%).

-- Cal is 2-1 against the spread and 2-1 overall when the team notches more than 24.7 points.
+- When Cal records more than 24.7 points, it is 2-1 against the spread and 2-1 overall.

 - This year the Golden Bears have six turnovers, six fewer than the Beavers have takeaways (12).